Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 Think like your hunter would think.
 Do what your hunter would do.
 Remember that you’re a badass: extremely dangerous, and good at what you do.

 When you get into a fight, you might take a lot of harm, but hunters are lucky and heal quickly.
 Use Luck to avoid harm if you need to.
 Alternatively, you can hold on until the end of the fight and then take a break to rest up and heal.
-For the full harm and healing rules see [here](#0000325098).
+For the full harm and healing rules see [[Moves]].

 You need to work out what’s behind each situation.
 Then work out how to find it and what its weaknesses are.
 Then kill it.